fshowalter/movielog/README.md

 ## Install

 Assumes a [Homebrew](https://brew.sh/) install.
-Will install python3, a virtual environment and all dependencies.
+Will install pyenv, a virtual environment and all dependencies.

 ```
 ./setup.sh